 - feature branches

-Instead of the master branch being the default bucket where all changes happen, in GitFlow the purpose of this branch is to contain code that's in a production ready state.
+Instead of the main branch being the default bucket where all changes happen, in GitFlow the purpose of this branch is to contain code that's in a production ready state.
 You should be able to deploy code from this branch into production at any time and the code in this branch can be tagged with a specific release number to aid that process.
-This is quite a change for most development teams where 99% of the development happens in the master branch.
-GitFlow enables you to put a quality gate around the master branch, using workflow, as it requires actual effort to create a release, and then merge that release back into master.
+This is quite a change for most development teams where 99% of the development happens in the main branch.
+GitFlow enables you to put a quality gate around the main branch, using workflow, as it requires actual effort to create a release, and then merge that release back into main.

 This branch is used for gathering features for future release.
 This branch is also useful for release stabilisation - making changes required to fix issues discovered by any final exploratory testing.